shapelets/khiva/doc/sphinx/source/text/faq.rst

 FAQ
 ===

     1. **Does tsa support different time series lengths?**

        Yes, it supports different time series lengths.
-However, some feature calculators can demand a minimal length of the time series.
-If a shorter time series is passed to the calculator, a NaN is returned for those features.
+However, they need to be executed separetely.

     2. **Is it possible to extract features from rolling/shifted time series?**